 Washington County’s Internationally Famous Botanist

 Born in Georgia in 1793, Gideon Lincecum grew up playing with and being educated by the Muscogee Indians.
-He developed a sharp curiosity and keen understanding of the natural environment, in spite of only five months of formal schooling.
+He developed a sharp curiosity and keen understanding of the natural environment, despite only five months of formal schooling.
 As a child, his family often moved from place to place, causing him to become self-reliant and resourceful.
-At the age of 15, he struck out on his own, and continued to explore new territories.
-Married at age 21, Gideon and his young bride settled in Columbus, Mississippi, where he learned to speak and write the language of the local Choctaw Nation.
-This knowledge set him apart from other settlers, allowing him a deeper understanding of Native American ways and beliefs.
+At the age 15, he struck out on his own, and continued to explore new territories.
+Gideon participated in the War of 1812.